The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Our Conflicted Feelings About Bocas del Toro

-While the beaches located 30 minutes to an hour outside the city such as Playa Maderas are considered superior to the beach in town, the hike to the Christ of the Mercy statue overlooking San Juan del Sur will be quick to remind you of why the town popped up around this particular beach–the arch of water viewed from above is magnificent.
+While the beaches located 30 minutes to an hour outside the city, such as Playa Maderas, are considered superior to the beach in town, the hike to the Christ of the Mercy statue overlooking San Juan del Sur will be quick to remind you of why the town popped up around this particular beach.

 Horseback Riding in Nicaragua with Rancho Chilamate